Need pest help? Save $50 on your first recurring service today with code GET50

 What You Can Do

-If safety is not an issue, remove old, inactive nests.
-Since some species will reuse old nests, spiders or insect prey carcasses can become a food source for beetles that may contaminate fabrics or food.
+If safety is not an issue, remove old, inactive wasp nests.
+Since some species of wasps will reuse old nests, spiders or insect prey carcasses can become a food source for beetles that may contaminate fabrics or food.
 Scraping off the nest or using a strong stream of water from a garden hose works.
 In addition, anything done to seal harborage sites such as cracks and holes in buildings is helpful to reduce the prey population.

 Call us877-819-5061